3 Things To Know About Heat & Hot Water Rules in NYC

 2. New York has a Heat Season that runs from October 1 to May 31 every year

 Heat season dictates when heat should be provided to buildings and apartments.
-Again, landlords are not necessarily required to pay for heat (it should say in your lease), but it needs to be working during heat season.
-In New York City, many renters rely on radiators for their heat and depend on their landlords to turn them on.
+It’s important to note that landlords are not necessarily required to pay for heat.
+Check your lease to be sure.
+But heat needs to be working during heat season.
+In New York City, many renters rely on radiators for their heat which need to be activated by their landlords.
 In cases where the landlord controls the heat:

 • During the day, from 6am–10pm, the indoor temperature needs to be 68 degrees Fahrenheit when the outdoor temperature drops below 55 degrees.